Pardoxa/sir_animal/README.md

 Source code of the publication "Rare Events of Host Switching for Diseases using a SIR Model with Mutations"

 The code is written with Rust and should work on Linux with Rust version 1.70.0.
+You need to have "make" and "m4" installed.
 It can be compiled via
 ```bash
 cargo b -r
 ```